simshineaicamera/SIMCAM_SDK/README.md

 ### Train_Caffe_model

 Developers can train their own object detection models using Caffe deep learning framework and  neural network architecture provided by SimCam team.
-Instruction can be found in [this document](./docs/How_To_Train_Model.pdf).
 Training your own custom object detection model is very easy using SIMCAM SDK,if you have already finished installation process, and all you need is video files contain desired object.
-Here is a simple guide how to do it.
+Here is a simple guide how to accomplish it.
 #### Preparing data for training:
 1. Open SIMCAM SDK folder and copy  all your video files into `$SIMCAM_SDK/train/data/Images_xmls/videos` folder
 2. Open terminal in `$SIMCAM_SDK/train/data/Images_xmls` folder and run `video2img.py` python script: